spencertipping/phi/phi1-examples/README.md

 You don't typically need these unless you're addressing memory in a portable way, for instance writing bytecode that itself writes bytecode.

+### Inspecting values
+Use `debug_trace`.
+This doesn't modify anything, but prints the top stack value in hex.
+You can see this in action by running `./phi1i phi1-examples/trace.phi`.